dora-metrics/pelorus/docs/Configuration.md

 | `PELORUS_DEFAULT_KEYWORD` | no | ConfigMap default keyword.
 If specified it's used in other data values to indicate "Default Value" should be used | `default` |
 | `COMMIT_HASH_ANNOTATION` | no | Annotation name associated with the Build from which hash is used to calculate commit time | `io.openshift.build.commit.id` |
 | `COMMIT_REPO_URL_ANNOTATION` | no | Annotation name associated with the Build from which GIT repository URL is used to calculate commit time | `io.openshift.build.source-location` |

-### Deploy Time Exporter
+### DConfiguring the Deploy Time Exporter

-The job of the deploy time exporter is to capture the timestamp at which a deployment event happen in a production environment.
+The Deploy Time Exporter captures the timestamp of a deployment in a production environment.

-In order for proper collection, we require that all deployments associated with a particular application be labelled with the same `app.kubernetes.io/name=<app_name>` label.
+> **Important:** All deployments associated with a particular application must be labelled with the same `app.kubernetes.io/name=&lt;app_name>` label.

-#### Instance Config
+### Instance configuration

 ```yaml
 exporters: